Gr8z/Legend-Cogs/README.md

  * **challenges** - Emoji, word and math question challenges.
  * **heist** - Clash Royale Themed Heist cog with additional features, port from Jumper-Cogs.
  * **russianroulette** - Russian Roullete styled game with additional features, port from Jumper-Cogs.
+ * **giveaway** - Reaction based giveaway cog for credits and other prizes, port from Jumper-Cogs.
  * **race** - Animal race with additional features, port from Jumper-Cogs.
  * **fourinarow** - Four in a row game with additional features, post from Red-Cogs.
  * **academy** - Coaching command for LeGeND Family.